 INDIGENOUS WISDOM AS A BASIS FOR SUSTAINABILITY

 Xingu is one of Brazil's most important cultural territories, with the presence of over 14 indigenous ethnic groups and a total area of 26,420 km².
-This diversity is fraught with deep historical roots and a translation of the physical, spiritual and natural world with much meaning today.
-Getting to know a fragment of this culture through one of its representatives, Yawaritsawa, who now lives in Volta Velha Reserve is a rich and unique experience for children.
+The cultural diversity is rich in its historical roots and interpretation of the physical, spiritual and natural world, with particular significance in the modern world.
+Getting to know a fragment of this culture through one of its representatives, Yawaritsawa, who now lives in Volta Velha, is an unique experience for children.

-On this day's visit, "Yawa", as he is known, involves children in face painting, dancing, Xingu tales and archery demonstration activities.
-All within an activity that aims to disseminate the richness of the Brazilian Natives and sensitize children about the importance of maintaining and sustaining these territories.
+On this day's visit, "Yawa", as he is known, involves children in face painting, dancing, Xingu tales and archery (delete - demonstration activities then changed punctuation - , all within an activity that aims .... ), activities aimed to disseminate the richness of the Brazilian Natives and sensitize children to the importance of maintaining and sustaining these territories.
 Protecting indigenous lands is protecting nature.

-On this same day the children have the opportunity to visit a Sambaqui archaeological site located within the Reserve.
-This activity seeks to understand the signs, traces and what is known of these primitive hunter and gatherer peoples who inhabited the coastal plains for over a millennium.
+On this same day, the children have the opportunity to visit a Sambaqui archaeological site located within the Reserve.
+They experience the challenge of interpreting the limited evidence of these primitive hunter-gatherer peoples who inhabited the coastal plains for over a millennium.

 - A day of activities for children of all ages - arriving at 10 AM and leaving at 4 PM.